 Contextual Typography: The (Sorta) Fake History of Real News

-Johannes Gutenburg is credited with the creation of the movable type printing press in Europe around 1438.
-While wood block printing was common in the 1300s, the innovations that Gutenburg made—oil-based inks, movable and reusable type, a matrix to enable the moulding of new type blocks—allowed for the mass production of books and would lead to the proliferation and democratization of information on a scale never seen before.
+Johannes Gutenberg is credited with the creation of the movable type printing press in Europe around 1438.
+While woodblock printing was common in the 1300s, the innovations that Gutenburg made—oil-based inks, movable and reusable type, a matrix to enable the molding of new type blocks—allowed for the mass production of books and would lead to the proliferation and democratization of information on a scale never seen before.

 His printing types were based on the handwritten texts of Western Europe and particularly of his native Germany at the time so that his books would be indistinguishable from the more labor-intensive, hand-copied manuscripts.
 At the time, Europe was in the middle of the Gothic architectural style with its pointed arches and flying buttress colonnades and these designs influenced the handwriting style.
 Text became more condensed, more stylized, and the result was Blackletter, also known as Textura (and the reason we call written passages of words “text” today).

 The earliest newspapers date to 1605 in Germany and used that same traditional texture font, though, as the printing technology spread and Gothic styles gave way to the Renaissance, other regions developed fonts that bore a resemblance to their local handwriting.
 In Italy and France, for example, their early typefaces were based on humanistic scripts, and to our eyes, look very familiar.

 But why would a German publication from 1605 affect the mastheads of today’s newspapers?